 Why should your organization invest in YouTube content?

 YouTube is the world’s second-largest search engine (right behind Google, which owns YouTube).
-Because of this, an organization’s opportunity to reach audiences is immense.
+It’s also the second most-used social platform.
+Because of that, the opportunity to reach audiences is immense.

 Although building up a subscriber base on YouTube helps push content to interested individuals, having users pull your content through search is the most valuable aspect of this platform.
-Develop a YouTube strategy before you develop content to see success.
+Just make sure you develop a YouTube strategy before you develop content to see success.

 Quick facts about YouTube content to help make your business case:

-There are hundreds of reasons to invest your organization’s time and resources into developing meaningful, substantial content that builds organic traffic and engagement.
+There are hundreds of reasons to invest your brand’s time and resources into developing meaningful, substantial content that builds organic traffic and engagement.

 Help your executives keep sight of the bigger picture.
-Share small content wins along the way, but make sure all your organization’s decision-makers remember that investing in organic content is a long-term strategy that can pay huge dividends for organizations that are patient.
+Share small content wins along the way, but make sure all your company’s decision-makers remember that investing in organic content is a long-term strategy that can pay huge dividends for patient organizations.

-Talk to a content specialist today about creating a content strategy that uses data points and SEO research to attract and convert your target audience.
-From shareable videos to high-quality articles, your organization can get more leads, customers, and loyalty through content.
+Talk to a content specialist today about creating a content strategy that uses data points and SEO research to attract and convert.